 Women don’t want to be saved – but they need to feel safe.

-On a physical level, a woman will be attracted to men who are exibiting their healthy masculine qualities such as being initiative, confident, reliable, responsible, accountable, loyal, trustworthy, protective, generous, courageous, strong, considerate and giving.
+On a physical level, a woman will be attracted to men who are exibiting their healthy masculine qualities such as being initiative, confident, reliable, stable, responsible, accountable, loyal, trustworthy, protective, generous, courageous, strong, considerate and giving.
 She needs to know that he will not only protect her, but will also provide for her offspring.

 Consciousness is comprised of blending the feminine with the masculine energy, yin and yang, receptive and initiative.
 Each one of us carries both within us, regardless of our gender of course but in this article i want us to apply this within the context of relationships.
 Masculine energy, symbolized by yang, daytime, fire and the upward triangle, is the go-getter; generous, giving, courageous, strong, loyal, providing, initiative and protective.
 Feminine energy, symbolized by yin, nighttime, water and the downward triangle, is receptive, inward, creative, gentle, empathetic, compassionate, introspective, patient, healing and nurturing.
 Together, they come to merge and conceive, in a sacred union; a lover’s dance.
 This is our universe.